Notes on the Geography of The Philippines: Manila: Intramuros

 A ravelin, or detached fortification, lies in the midst of the course.
 In the distance beyond it are the high rises of Ermita, a now-seedy commercial district south of Intramuros.
 There are equally seedy neighborhoods--seedier, in fact--on the north side, across the Pasig River.
 It's all part of the flight of wealthier Manilenos to the urban periphery.

 The Puerta da Santa Lucia dates from the early 1590s, when Governor Gomez Perez Dasmarinas was governor and captain-general of the Philippines.
 Dasmarinas wrote to Madrid in 1592 about his efforts to secure Manila.
-The full text of his letter has been published online by the Gutenberg Project, but here is an extract: "I must proceed carefully and cautiously; nevertheless, in the preparation and repairs of this city, the defense of the coasts and seas, in order to resist the enemies that might invade them.
+An extract: "I must proceed carefully and cautiously; nevertheless, in the preparation and repairs of this city, the defense of the coasts and seas, in order to resist the enemies that might invade them.
 I would have displayed greater zeal and energy (both in these and in other provisions), had not the fathers, superiors of the orders, and other religious [persons], in all or nearly all of them, opposed me by raising scruples, both in private conversations and in their pulpits and sermons, contradicting my authority and raising up obstacles.
 For indeed, in the building of the wall and fort of this city, the scruples that they have urged against me are well known—namely, that this country had no need of the defenses; that the Indian, to whom the country belongs, does not request them; and that the whole thing results in labor and oppression for the Indians."
-Dasmarinas (the name also appears Das Marinas) was killed by Chinese pirates the next year.
+Dasmarinas (the name also appears as Das Marinas) was killed by Chinese pirates the next year.
 The gate lasted longer--until World War II--and was rebuilt in 1982 at the order of Imelda Marcos.
-(Odd how dictators are so often attuned to heritage, but in glorifying their country's past they hope to glorify themselves.)
+Rulers are often fond of heritage: in glorifying their country's past they glorify themselves.

 The Puerta Isabel II is named for the queen who sat on the Spanish throne in 1861, when this gate was built to relieve congestion at adjacent ones.
 Old pictures show streetcars here.
-They also show a drawbridge, surely an anachronism even in 1861.
-A good collection of such photos has been published as a substantial book by the Intramuros Administration under the title Intramuros of Memory (1983).
+They also show a drawbridge, an anachronism even in 1861.
+A good collection of such photos has been published by the Intramuros Administration as Intramuros of Memory (1983).

 In front of the gate is a worn statue of Isabella.
 She became queen in 1833 but was deposed in 1868.
 She spent the next 36 years, until her death in 1904, in France.
 Accordingly, her statue was put in storage in 1869, though in 1896 it was taken out and put on display about a mile to the south, in front of the Malate cathedral church.
 The statue was brought here in 1975.